top of page

 -

 Integrative & evidence‑based.
-I weave together cognitive‑behavioral, attachment, psychodynamic, mindfulness, solution‑focused, and experiential approaches.
+I weave together a variety of approaches to therapy, pulling from attachment, psychodynamic, mindfulness, solution‑focused, interpersonal, IFS, and experiential approaches.

 -

-Nature infused. hiking therapy combines ecotherapy and adventure‑based techniques that invite movement and the natural world into the healing process.
+Nature infused.
+Hiking therapy combines ecotherapy and adventure‑based techniques that invite the natural world and movement into the healing process.

 -

 Socially aware.
-Rooted in feminist, multicultural, and systems perspectives, my work affirms LGBTQ+ identities and acknowledges the impact of oppression and inequality on mental health.
+Rooted in feminist, multicultural, and systems perspectives, my work affirms LGBTQ+ identities and acknowledges the impact of oppression, marginalization and inequality on mental health.

 -